Overview of stress echocardiography

 Stress echocardiography can be accomplished using either exercise (treadmill or bicycle) or pharmacologic agents (predominantly dobutamine) as the stress mechanism [1,2].
 Echocardiographic contrast agents may be useful in enhancing endocardial border definition when two or more segments of the left ventricle are not well visualized.
 (See "Contrast echocardiography: Clinical applications" and "Contrast echocardiography: Contrast agents, safety, and imaging technique".)

 An overview of the indications, contraindications, techniques, and safety of stress echocardiography will be provided here.
 Exercise treadmill testing and radionuclide myocardial perfusion imaging, as well as the advantages and disadvantages of stress echocardiography as compared with other stress modalities, are discussed separately.
-(See "Exercise ECG testing: Performing the test and interpreting the ECG results" and "Exercise radionuclide myocardial perfusion imaging in the diagnosis and prognosis of coronary heart disease" and "Vasodilator stress radionuclide myocardial perfusion imaging: Testing methodologies and safety" and "Selecting the optimal cardiac stress test".)
+(See "Exercise ECG testing: Performing the test and interpreting the ECG results" and "Overview of stress radionuclide myocardial perfusion imaging" and "Selecting the optimal cardiac stress test".)

 There are several specific indications for stress echocardiography [1,3,4]: